A Drâa Valley Oasis: The Essential Travel Guide to Agdz

 Best time to visit Agdz

-While Agdz can be visited throughout the year, the most pleasant seasons are typically from October to December and March to June, when the weather is mild and the skies are clear.
+While Agdz can be visited throughout the year, the most enjoyable times are from October to December and March to June, when the weather is mild and the skies are clear.
 This is an ideal time for exploring the town and the Route of 1000 Kasbahs while taking in the beautiful desert landscapes nearby.
-Summers can be brutally hot (so it’s best to avoid July and August) while the nights in January and February can be quite chilly.
-If possible, coincide your visit with a Thursday when the Agdz Market takes place.